 These include adrenals, thyroid, and kidneys.
 Historically, vitex was used to balance estrogen and progesterone imbalances.

-Chasteberry is also used to treat PMS, irregular periods, and modulates prolactin, thereby reducing breast tenderness and other symptoms of PMS.
+Chasteberry is also used to treat PMS and irregular periods, and modulates prolactin, thereby reducing breast tenderness and other symptoms of PMS.

 Studies have also shown that vitex normalizes prolactin levels and improves chances of pregnancy and fertility.